 That sounds rather theoretical, but you already know what Automations are: in the last chapter we introduced you to one of our local Automation (with the Action "Queue Leave" on a local call flow module).

 The difference between local and global Automation is easily explained: while global Automation applies to a general Event, like "Call finished", the local one will only fire if a process (for instance a call) is running through a call flow module with that Automation locally installed.

 In this chapter, we concentrate on the functionality of global Automations.
 Once you understand them it will be easy for you to set up local Automations as well.

 Automations always follow the same setup:

 - Label: you enter any name for your Automation

-- Select the Event (we'll explain them in detail in section 1.1.)
+- Select an Event (we'll explain them in detail in section 1.1.)

-- Choose the Action you want to happen (see section 1.2)
+- Choose an Action you want to happen (see section 1.2)

 - Select a Trigger (we'll learn details in section 2)